GVSU-CIS635/gvsu-cis635.github.io/_sources/exams/midterm-exam2.md

     You are applying Add-1 smoothing to handle the **zero probability problem**.

-    What are the smoothed probability distributions for Document A and Document B after applying Add-1 smoothing?
+    After applying Add-1 smoothing, what are the smoothed probability distributions of the words in Document A and Document B?